 We know there are valuable life skills outside of academic study, the arts, and athletics that will serve our students well as they transition into high school and beyond.
 In fact, these skills are not “outside” at all, but imbued within our daily lives.
 They have been studied and analyzed, and more clearly understood through centuries of civilized education, and they can come with different names.

-Many call it character development, and here at All Saints’ it furthers Father Farmer’s vision since the day he established the school in 1961, of educating the whole child.
+Many call it character development, and here at All Saints it furthers Father Farmer’s vision since the day he established the school in 1961, of educating the whole child.

 Several years ago we became a Character Counts school, giving definition to the six pillars of character embodied within ASDS: trustworthiness, respect, responsibility, fairness, caring, and citizenship.

-Not only can these skills serve individuals throughout their lives, they can be learned, and here at All Saints’ we teach them early and the results show.
+Not only can these skills serve individuals throughout their lives, but they can also be learned, and here at All Saints we teach them early and the results show.
 Beyond the well-established reputation All Saints’ graduates have for high achievement in academics, arts, and athletics, the respect they give and receive here on the Central Coast, and throughout the world, is spoken of often and word finds its way back to us nearly every day.